sonaysevik/boyner-api/README.md

 Config Library:
-Download source code from following repo and build.
+Download source code from following repo https://github.com/sonaysevik/boyner-library  and build.
 Import dll as an assembly dependency.

 MongoDB Driver:
 Install Nuget package as dependency

 MongoDB instance:
-Run docker-compose file in this folder with `docker-compose --up` MongoDB instance is running on 23017 port. username is admin password is test
+Run docker-compose file in this folder with `docker-compose up -d` MongoDB instance is running on 27017 port. username is test password is test

 Database name that is being used in source code is admin.
 The collection that is being used is named as configs.

+IMPORT DATA TO MONGO:
+1- run `docker cp /Users/sonay.sevik/Documents/Projects/internal/boyner-api/configs.json REPLACE_WITH_CONTAINER_ID:/configs.json `
+2- run `docker exec -it REPLACE_WITH_CONTAINER_ID bin/bash`
+3- run ` mongoimport --host=127.0.0.1:27017 --authenticationDatabase=admin  --db=admin --username=test --password=test --collection=configs --file=configs.json`